The Real Poop

-Real Estate brokers are savvy, personable and professional people who own a lot of suits and drive nice (tax deductible) cars.
-Real estate brokers differ from agents.
-While brokers perform many of the duties of agents (help clients buy, sell or rent properties), they have a broker's license that allows them to operate their own real estate business.
+Real estate brokers are savvy, personable, and professional people who own a lot of suits and drive nice (tax deductible) cars.
+Real estate brokers differ from agents, or your average Joe and Jane Houseseller.
+While brokers perform many of the duties of agents (help clients buy, sell, or rent properties), they have a broker's license that allows them to operate their own real estate business.

 If you become a broker, you get to manage your own company and make more money, because you have sales agents selling property.
-Brokers make their money by taking a commission from whatever property was sold, bought or rented, or earning a percentage of an agent's commission.
+Brokers make their money by taking a commission from whatever property was sold, bought, or rented, or by earning a percentage of an agent's commission.

 In exchange, the broker markets and sells the property (on their own nickel—that is, they buy their own media, etc.).
 The broker uploads the listing data to the MLS (Multiple Listings Service) and contacts other brokerage companies or "buyer brokers" working with buyers.

-A broker's take home money depends to some extent on whether houses are selling like hot cakes.
+A broker's take-home money depends to some extent on whether houses are selling like hot cakes.
 The process is, however, laden with friction.
 That is, when the market is hot, people get their real estate license and the field is flooded with agents, which limits how many properties a broker or agent can sell.
 Additionally, inventory dries up and there simply aren't homes available to meet demand.

 Conversely, when the market is cold, there are fewer people to compete with so a broker can sell more houses even if it's more difficult.
 Realtors like a balanced market in one form or another (tipped oh so gently in their favor, of course).